One-step replica symmetry breaking of random regular NAE-SAT I: The second moment in the correlated regime

 \item Such a clause must be $\underline{\eta}^2$-forcing too.
-The conditional probability to have a literal assignment that forces the $\ff\srr$-variable given that its valid is at most $2^{-k+2}$, since the probability of having valid literal assignment for separating clauses joining a free tree is at least $\frac{1}{2}$. \end{itemize} Thus, writing $\Delta_{\srr\srr^{\neq}}:= n\pi_{\srr\srr^{\neq}}$, the conditional probability of $Q_\ff$ satisfies
+The conditional probability to have a literal assignment that forces the $\ff\srr$-variable given that it's valid is at most $2^{-k+2}$, since the probability of having valid literal assignments for separating clauses joining a free tree is at least $\frac{1}{2}$. \end{itemize} Thus, writing $\Delta_{\srr\srr^{\neq}}:= n\pi_{\srr\srr^{\neq}}$, the conditional probability of $Q_\ff$ satisfies

 Abbreviating $\Delta_\ff := \sum_{\ttt} \Delta_\ttt$ and using the bound $n_\ttt \le n 2^{-ckv(\ttt)}$, the above is upper bounded by

 where the last inequality followed by the fact that $x \log (\frac{a}{x}) \le \frac{a}{e}$.
 In particular, this holds for all $m_{\textnormal{for}}^1$ and hence we can remove the conditioning on $m_{\textnormal{for}}^1$.